-Galloway Township, NJ- A failure to communicate at the highest levels among governmental agencies led to the terrorist attacks on September 11, 2001, according to John Farmer Jr., senior counsel to the government's 9/11 Commission and former New Jersey Attorney General.
-Thomas Kean, former Governor of New Jersey who co-chaired the Commission said "the terrorists' new strategy is for smaller attacks and to recruit Americans and other diverse people who don't fit the profile of Middle Eastern terror organizations.
+Galloway Township, NJ- A failure to communicate at the highest levels among governmental agencies led to the nation's inability to recognize and respond effectively to the terrorist attacks on September 11, 2001, according to John Farmer Jr., senior counsel to the government's 9/11 Commission and former New Jersey Attorney General.
+Thomas Kean, former Governor of New Jersey who co-chaired the Commission, said, "the terrorists' new strategy is for smaller attacks and to recruit Americans and other diverse people who don't fit the profile of Middle Eastern terror organizations.
 We need to continue to fight the war on terrorism, particularly within our borders."